ovhlabs/knowledge-base/en/_posts/2016-06-17-marathon-api-worker-architecture.markdown

 ![redis configuration 1/2](/kb/images/2016-06-17-marathon-api-worker-queue/redis.png)

-Then, you can add your [PaaS Logs](https://www.runabove.com/paas-logs.xml) token and [PaaS Timeseries](https://www.runabove.com/iot-paas-timeseries.xml) token to the app labels, to [redirect your logs](https://community.runabove.com/kb/en/docker/marathon-container-logs.html) [and container metrics](https://community.runabove.com/kb/en/docker/marathon-container-metrics.html) to these infrastructures.
+Then, you can add your [PaaS Logs](https://www.runabove.com/paas-logs.xml) token and [DBaaS Time Series](https://www.ovh.com/fr/dbaas/timeseries/) token to the app labels, to [redirect your logs](https://community.runabove.com/kb/en/docker/marathon-container-logs.html) [and container metrics](https://community.runabove.com/kb/en/docker/marathon-container-metrics.html) to these infrastructures.

 Finally, configure a TCP health check on container port 6379.
 By doing so, marathon will check if a TCP connection can be established with redis, and will restart the container if that's not the case.